kasteelion/promptbuilder/data/scenes.md

 - **Bowling Alley Lanes:** View down polished bowling lanes, pins at end, ball return, overhead scoring displays, recreational atmosphere.

+- **American Football Field:** Outdoor American football field, marked with yard lines, goalposts at each end, stadium lights or bright daylight.

+- **Beach Volleyball Court:** Sand volleyball court on a sunny beach, net in the center, ocean and sky in the background, relaxed but competitive atmosphere.

 ---

 ## Natural Environments